 We have arrived at an intellectual chaos.

-Surely one would wonder if it is inappropriate to use an expression arisen from such a gruesome chapter of history, shouldn’t they?
+Surely one would wonder if it is inappropriate to use an expression that stems from such a gruesome chapter of history.
 Maybe.
 But then you see, the quote perfectly sums up the ridiculous atmosphere under Stalin where the intellectual elite was at the mercy of the government’s ever-changing mercy and favour.
 They were at constant battle with themselves, trying to maintain their artistic aspiration and stay true to themselves while never knowing if what they wrote or painted or composed or in any other way artistically or intellectually produced would be praised and celebrated or despised or deemed “too western” which would have them put under observance, and them and their families in great danger and possibly eventually in Gulags.
 Or worse.

 I have arrived at an intellectual chaos.